JeffOwOSun/gpu-bm3d/README.md

 # Platform Choice
 We choose to implement our effort in C++/Linux.
 For one thing, both OpenCV and our baseline readily compile in Linux.
 For another, GHC machines come with pre-installed environment so we can simply kick start it.
 Also, since we have already gained experience with CUDA in C++, we should have a better time implementing our code.

 The algorithm can be parallelized because for each 3D block it aggregates for the image, the calculation is independent beyond blocks.
-We choose GPU as our platform because the task is computationally intense.
+We choose GPU as our platform because the task is computationally intense and thus the copy/paste of the resource can be compensated.

 # Schedule